-Before you can drive on motorways, you will need to purchase and display a 'vignette' in your vehicle.
+Before you can drive on motorways, you will need to purchase and display a highway toll sticker – a 'vignette' – on the vehicle's passenger-side (right-side) windscreen.
 For a car, this costs 15/30 lv for one week/month.
-Vignettes can be bought at border crossings when first entering the country or at post offices and some petrol stations once inside Bulgaria.
+Vignettes can be bought at border crossings when first entering the country or at post offices and large petrol stations once inside Bulgaria.
 Rental cars hired within Bulgaria should already have a vignette.

 Bring Your Own Vehicle